-A school recognises its obligation to maintain the Ministry's buildings in a good state of repair as a provision for cyclical maintenance.
-This provision relates mainly to the painting of the school buildings.
-The estimate is based on the school's best estimate of the cost of painting the school and when the school is required to be painted, based on an assessment of the school's condition.
+The School recognises its obligation to maintain the Ministry's buildings in a good state of repair as a provision for cyclical maintenance.
+This provision relates mainly to the painting of the School buildings.
+The estimate is based on the School's best estimate of the cost of painting the School and when the School is required to be painted, based on an assessment of the School's condition.
 During the year, the Board assesses the reasonableness of its painting maintenance plan on which the provision is based.
 Cyclical maintenance is disclosed at note 13.